History BA (Hons) module details

 You will explore the role of nations, empires and revolutions in 19th-century global history, developing an understanding of these “building blocks” of modern history.
 Topics covered will include revolutions both in Europe and the “Atlantic World”, the rise of the nation-state as a unit of political organisation, and the expansion of empires (European and non-European) in the “long” nineteenth century.
 You will also develop an understanding of different historiographical approaches and an awareness of the diverse types of historical questions.

-Secondary source analysis, 35%: You will write a 1000 word comparison of two journal articles, analysing their historiographical and methodological approaches.
+Secondary source analysis, 35%: You will write a comparison of two journal articles, analysing their historiographical and methodological approaches.

-Essay, 65%: You will write a 2000 word essay focusing on the history of either nations, revolutions or empires, and analyse examples from at least two case studies.
+Essay, 65%: You will write an essay focusing on the history of either nations, revolutions or empires, and analyse examples from at least two case studies.

 Block 3: Global Cities